Camejo arraigned for Congress Street homicide

 Police said Camejo and Fomby had been engaged in a verbal argument in front of Camejo’s residence at 166 Congress St. As a result, “Camejo pulled a handgun and fired several shots into the air and across the street with at least one round striking an occupied structure” at 163 Congress St., the complaint stated.

 Camejo then pointed the gun at Fomby, who was on the stairs in front of Camejo’s home as they argued.
-Fomby turned away, walking down the stairs at which point Camejo fired several shots at him, striking him several times in the upper torso and leg, killing him, the complaint stated.
+Fomby turned away, walking down the stairs at which point Camejo fired several shots, striking Fomby several times in the upper torso and leg, the complaint stated.

 Fomby, 38, was from Buffalo, N.Y.